fjahr/lightning-mw/02-peer-protocol.md

 #### Rationale

-Bitcoin fees are required for unilateral closes to be effective — particularly since there is no general method for the broadcasting node to use child-pays-for-parent to increase its effective fee.
+Fees are required for unilateral closes to be effective.

 Given the variance in fees, and the fact that the transaction may be spent in the future, it's a good idea for the fee payer to keep a good